Akshu-on-github/Basic-Programs-Python/README.md

-# Simple-calculator
+# Basic-Programs-Python
+This repo has a set of basic programs, a refresher of sorts
-A simple calculator using python3
+- A simple calculator using python3